Hynexly

 • 8-K = current report for material events before the next scheduled quarterly or annual report

-This is one of the cleanest habits a new investor can build.
+This is one of the cleanest habits a new reader can build.
 Before reacting to any market-moving claim, check the form type.
 A thesis based on an 8-K headline is not the same thing as a thesis based on a full annual report with audited statements.

 A practical 20-minute first-pass workflow